 Staycations can be as short as a long weekend or as long as several weeks.
 Think about the first things you will do.
 Prep the location: do your normal chores, get any bills or correspondence, as well as any other responsibilities, taken care of first thing.
 It is hard to imagine being able to enjoy a staycation if these things are hanging over your head!
 Keep in mind that this is your time to rest and rejuvenate.
 While many suggest DIY home projects, if they are not an activity that you really enjoy working on, then skip it!

 You may also want to put on some comfy clothes for a majority of your time, but why not take some time for self-care like a mani-pedi, a massage, and a long soak in a tub?
-Put on one of your lushest robes and engage your suspension of disbelief for a real spa treatment.
+Put on one of your lushest robes and grab a few new fluffy towels to engage your suspension of disbelief for a real spa treatment.

 And what feels better after pampering yourself than getting all dressed up in your finest?
 Wear something you love but haven’t had a chance to get out of the closet this year.
 It could be your best little black dress or your fanciest party outfit.
 The benefit of a staycation is the dress code is whatever you make it and the temperature is just right (be it a little extra heat to wear your favorite summer dress or some air conditioning to wear your favorite faux fur wrap).
-Be sure to wear the make up, shoes and all of the accessories, too.
+Be sure to wear make-up, wedge shoes, and all of the accessories, too.

 Once you have your best dress-up on, make it an event.
 Whether it is the whole family or a more intimate group, make the most of it: